TentativeConvert/LaTeX2Anki/README.md

    - update existing notes
    - note type: `MathCloze`

+For a more elaborate example of what a tex file with notes might look like, see [LinACards2025.tex](https://github.com/TentativeConvert/LinACards2025/blob/main/LinACards2025.tex).

 ## Known issues, caveats & limitations

 ### Use `\(…\)` and `\[…\]` only for maths